 ¹ oral, hypodermic, external, or topical application, including injections, implants, drenches, repellents, and pour-ons.

-Any time you make a nontaxable sale of drugs, medicine, or oxygen, you should obtain a timely BOE-230-U, Exemption Certificate Animal Life, Drugs and Medicines, completed by the purchaser with all required information, and keep a copy with your records.
+Any time you make a nontaxable sale of drugs, medicine, or oxygen, you should obtain a timely CDTFA-230-U, Exemption Certificate Animal Life, Drugs and Medicines, completed by the purchaser with all required information, and keep a copy with your records.
 See Regulation 1587, Animal Life, Feed, Drugs and Medicine, for more detailed information and exemption certificates.

 Need to know more?
 Follow the links below for more information about the topics covered in this guide, as well as other information you might find helpful:

 - Regulation 1533.1, Farm Equipment and Machinery

 - Regulation 1533.2, Diesel Used in Farming Activities or Food Processing

 - Regulation 1587, Animal Life, Feed, Drugs and Medicines

 - Regulation 1588, Seed, Plants and Fertilizer

 - Diesel Fuel Tax Regulation 1431, Diesel Fuel Used on a Farm for Farming Purposes